Location

 Our rich natural environment has inspired our coastal sciences program.
 In cooperation with Fisheries and Oceans, students assist with salmon restoration.

-Take a walk on the dock on a sunny autumn day and you will hear the unmistakable bark of sea lions, smell the salt air, see purple and orange sea stars clinging to pylons, and witness the gentle movement of translucent jellyfish in crystal clear waters.
+Take a walk on the Government wharf on a sunny spring day and see the harbour seals, smell the salt air, see purple and orange sea stars clinging to pylons, and witness the gentle movement of translucent jellyfish in crystal clear waters.
 Fanny Bay is an inspiring outdoor classroom.

 Our rich natural environment has inspired our coastal sciences program.
 In cooperation with Fisheries and Oceans, students assist with salmon restoration.

-Take a walk on the dock on a sunny autumn day and you will hear the unmistakable bark of sea lions, smell the salt air, see purple and orange sea stars clinging to pylons, and witness the gentle movement of translucent jellyfish in crystal clear waters.
+Take a walk on the Government wharf on a sunny spring day and see the harbour seals, smell the salt air, see purple and orange sea stars clinging to pylons, and witness the gentle movement of translucent jellyfish in crystal clear waters.
 Fanny Bay is an inspiring outdoor classroom.

 NOW Registering